About The National Arts Festival

 Starting at the end of June/beginning of July, it runs for 11 days in the small university city of Grahamstown, which is situated in the Eastern Cape, 130km from Port Elizabeth.

 The Festival comprises a Main and a Fringe programme, which are both administered by the National Arts Festival Office.
-The Festival is reliant on sponsorship with the core sponsors being the Eastern Cape Government, Standard Bank of South Africa, the National Lotteries Commission, the National Arts Council, Transnet, City Press newspaper and MNet.
+The Festival is reliant on sponsorship with the core sponsors being the Department of Arts and Culture, the Eastern Cape Department of Sport, Recreation, Arts and Culture and the Office of the Premier, and Standard Bank of South Africa.
+Media partners include M-Net and City Press newspaper.

 The programme comprises drama, dance, physical theatre, comedy, opera, music, jazz, visual art exhibitions, film, student theatre, street theatre, lectures, craft fair, workshops, and a children’s arts festival.